MullinsLab/ICC/README.txt

 Installation
 ============

-1. Download ICC_v1.0.zip to your preferred directory.
+1. Download ICC_vx.x.zip to your preferred directory.
-2. Unzip ICC_v1.0.zip.
+2. Unzip ICC_vx.x.zip.
-3. Run "perl config.pl" in directory ICC_v1.0/Scripts.
+3. Run "perl config.pl" in directory ICC_vx.x/Scripts.

-Note: NCBI's BLAST+ packages (version 2.2.27+) for Linux, Mac and Windows have been pre-installed in ICC package. config.pl will automatically detect your operating system and configure the paths to run BLAST and perl scripts.
-If you move installed ICC_v1.0 to other place, you need to run config.pl again before you execute ICC package.
+Note: x.x is the version number.
+NCBI's BLAST+ packages (version 2.2.27+) for Linux, Mac and Windows have been pre-installed in ICC package. config.pl will automatically detect your operating system and configure the paths to run BLAST and perl scripts.
+If you move installed ICC_vx.x to other place, you need to run config.pl again before you execute ICC package.

 =======================